Homemade Pumpkin Purée

 Scoop the pumpkin out to purée.

 Purée with an emersion blender or food processor.

 Robert and I made a Youtube video of how we purée pumpkin.
 You can subscribe to my youtube channel while you are there too.

-Sorry about this terrible picture, but you get the idea.
-I have two shots of this and neither one are in focus.
-Cut your pumpkin in half and bake in a 350 degree oven for about an hour or until it is tender enough to scoop out the pumpkin flesh.
+1. Cut your pumpkin in half.
+Scoop out the seeds.
+You can toast them or compost them.
+Bake the pumpkin halves in a 350 degree F. oven for about an hour or until it is tender enough to scoop out the pumpkin flesh.

 Welcome to Home Ec @ Home

 Hi, I'm Faith, a former Family and Consumer Science teacher turned food blogger.
 I love God, my family, and food.
 You can usually find me in the kitchen preparing family friendly, homemade recipes and taking lots of pictures.